PierreChouteau/PierreChouteau.github.io/_pages/audio.md

 ## BCBSQ

 For these results, we trained the different models on the __BCBSQ__ dataset, and evaluated on the __ChoralSingingDataset__ dataset.
-These audio examples are related to the table 1b of the paper.
+These results are showed in the table 1b of the paper, and the audio examples are presented below.

 > Audio Mix Example
 <audio controls>